 1. Program Overview

-The Travel Grants Program is possible thanks to an agreement between the USC Graduate Student Government and USC Financial and Business Services (FBS), which is the office responsible for issuing reimbursements for the entire University.
+The Conference Grants Program is possible thanks to an agreement between the USC Graduate Student Government and USC Financial and Business Services (FBS), which is the office responsible for issuing reimbursements for the entire University.
 GSG funds the program entirely through the Graduate Student Programing Fee, reviews applications, and submits reimbursement requests to FBS on behalf of the applicants.
 FBS in turn issues the reimbursements through the proper University channels.

 - The Applicant must be a registered graduate student of USC at the time of the conference.